-- Google's and Apple's conducts such as the following would be a problem under the AMA (Private monopolization, Interference with a competitor's transactions, etc.) when such conducts lead to treat their own apps, products and services more favorably than those of competitors and interfere with transactions between the competitors and consumers, causing the decrease in trade opportunities for the competitors or the exclusion of the competitors. - (1) Restricting competitors' access to (part of) smartphone functions that can be accessed by their own apps, products and services - (2) Making their own apps, products and services compatible with updates of their mobile OS earlier than competitors - (3) Constraining the business models of competitors through updates of their mobile OS
+- Google's and Apple's conduct such as the following would be a problem under the AMA (Private monopolization, Interference with a competitor's transactions, etc.) when such conduct leads to treating their own apps, products, and services more favorably than those of competitors and interferes with transactions between the competitors and consumers, causing a decrease in trade opportunities for the competitors or the exclusion of the competitors. - (1) Restricting competitors' access to (part of) smartphone functions that can be accessed by their own apps, products, and services - (2) Making their own apps, products, and services compatible with updates of their mobile OS earlier than competitors - (3) Constraining the business models of competitors through updates of their mobile OS